 Personally, it took me two visits to delve into the art, but this is typical of artwork that demands the full mental attention of its viewers.
 One piece that truly spoke to me was Kristopher Karklin’s, “Home” (featured above), an exploration of the discrepancy between the idealized white-picket-fence fantasy and the reality of what home represents to Albertans in today’s economy: smaller apartments, shared spaces, and for many, a street or rusty dumpster.
 The full-scale image displays a naked couple holding hands in front of a typical suburban home.
-The effect is staggering, as the house seems to engulf the entire space and create a feeling of intense anxiety.
+The effect is staggering, as the house seems to engulf the entire space and create an almost crushing feeling of anxiety.
 I couldn’t help but wonder if the people in the image had given up everything they once possessed – including the clothing off their back, for the socially constructed feeling of security which accompanies home ownership in Alberta.

 Banner art by Kristopher Karklin.